encoredev/encore-flake/README.md

 }
 ```

-then run `nix develop` to enter the development shell for that project directory.
+then run `nix develop`from the project folder to enter the development shell for your project that will now include the `encore` CLI in the tool chain.

 ### With Home manager